ryofslife/Project/README.md

 # <u>Freestyle for USA</u>
-This my ongoing project for connecting freestylers in the US.
+This is my ongoing project for connecting freestylers in the US.

 ## <u>Technologies</u>
 Project is created with: